alymaquiling/fib-cdkpipelines/README.md

 An S3 Bucket with a names.txt file and DynamoDB table with columns 'sequence_labels' and 'fib_values' must be created beforehand and configued in the .env file.
 The File on S3 contains a list of words to be used as Sequence Label values; words are not repeated; they have no other meaning.

+You must also have a GitHub personal access token generated with the following scope stored as a key in KMS: admin:repo_hook, repo, workflow

 The following resources will be provisioned for the Fibonacci Sequence API created when running `cdk deploy`:
 - Four Lambda functions:
     - Lambda A reads the File to find the last Sequence Label from the S3 and sends it onto Lambda B